-TDS is neither good or bad unless it is compared to the desired level.
+TDS is neither good nor bad unless it is compared to the desired level.
 If the tap water used to fill your pond has a TDS level around 200 ppm and your pond has a TDS level of 1000 ppm, it indicates a build-up of dissolved substances in the pond water.
 The cause of the increasing TDS is most likely a build-up of minerals and algae-promoting nutrients like phosphate.
 Addition of salt to the pond will also raise the TDS since salt does not evaporate with the water.
 The rise in TDS, relative to a baseline TDS, indicates that a water change is probably due.

 Why do I need to change the water in my pond?

 Unlike large, natural ponds and lakes, our garden ponds have an artificially high level of fish and plants.
 Splashing waterfalls and fountains accelerate evaporation, resulting in an ever-increasing level of dissolved substances in the water.
 Partial water changes dilute wastes and algae-promoting nutrients and bring the TDS level back down to baseline levels.